dsodol/claude_c_sharp_stuff/cc_win_plugin_spec_v1.md

 You are in the `cc_win_marketplace` folder.
 Create all files listed in this spec inside the current directory.

+**IMPORTANT:** Do NOT use cc_win_plugin tools when working inside the plugin project itself.
+The plugin's sandbox would be the plugin folder, causing conflicts.
+Use normal shell commands for plugin development.

 After creating all files:

 1. `cd cc_win_plugin`